THE 360 ROUTE

 YOUR SALTWALK ROUTE…

-DAY 1: The ‘Remote’ Day – Sa Mesquida to Arenal d’en Castell (0900 hrs start)
+DAY 1: The ‘Remote’ Day – Sa Mesquida to Arenal d’en Castell (0900 hrs departure from the hotel)

 Distance: 17.5 miles (+/- 0.5 miles)